Mirv/domain_crawler/readme.md

 ## To Run:

 Clone the repo down.
 The program can be run by typing `ruby crawl` followed by the domain to crawl, surrounded by double quotes.
+It outputs a text file called "sitemap.txt".

+An example output file is saved as "demo_sitemap.txt".

 ---